nguyenphuminh/cmdweb/README.md

 Cmdweb is a framework/runtime that allows backend web development in Batch.
 While there are much better languages, I sometimes give myself a little challenge to go back and write Batch scripts.
 A big problem that Batch has is the inability to do server-side work by itself, so I made this as a plugin for Batch to do so.

-While Batch is kind of tedious, I still try to make Cmdweb as easy to use as possible.
-You might notice there are parts of the code that can be made in a more optimized way, but I may intentionally do so to keep a clean coding experience.

-Disclaimer: Project is heavily in-dev and there are vulnerabilities listed below, do not use for anything serious!
-(And why are you using Batch for something serious anyway?).
+Disclaimer: Project is heavily in-dev and there might be vulnerabilities, do not use for anything serious!

 ## Getting started